Guidelines, tools and training

 Barwon Health HREC Executive Officer/Local HREC Contact

-If you have any complaints about any aspect of the project, the way it is being conducted, or any questions about being a research participant in general, please contact
+If you have any complaints about any aspect of the project or the way it is being conducted please contact;

 ERM Tools and Training